replicatedhq/help-center/content/docs/snapshots/kubernetes.md

 Kubernetes Snapshots can be used to configure incremental backups for any Kubernetes resources that use a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVC) for persistent storage.
+If your application has [a Rook shared filesystem enabled](/docs/kubernetes/packaging-an-application/volumes/) any paths on the filesystem can be included in the snapshot.

 {{< linked_headline "Configuration" >}}